-Ensure that your blog has the best visuals by taking high-quality imagery, or getting Free Stock Photos from Ivory Mix.
+Ensure that your blog has the best visuals by taking high-quality imagery, or getting free stock photos from websites like Unsplash.
 It’s the best if you don’t have time to curate your own content!

 We’re starting off with the basics.
 This section includes your profile picture, bio, and brand identity.